{{org_field_logo}}

 If an ID card is lost, stolen, or damaged, the following steps must be taken:

-- Replacement Process: A replacement ID will be issued within five working days.
+- Replacement Process: A replacement ID card will be issued within five working days.
 A replacement fee may apply unless the loss was due to circumstances beyond the employee’s control.

 8. Responsibilities of Staff and Management